sharpsports/assessments/README.md

 - `position`: The side of a wager the bettor is taking against the book.
 In the case of a `total`, the position would be `over` or `under`, while in the case of a `spread` or `moneyline` the position would be a team.

-- `segment`: This represents the specific half, quarter, or other specific segment of the event that the bet is based on
+- `segment`: This represents the specific half, quarter, or other specific segment of the event that the bet is based on.
+This is null if the bet is on the whole game.

 - `line`: The line set by the sportsbook for this particular bet.
 In the case of a `total` or `spread` this will contain a float, otherwise it will be null.